The World Glassware Hall

 The World Glassware Hall is located at the foot of Mt.
 Bandai, by the side of Lake Inawashiro.

-About 25,000 handmade glassware items, imported directly from countries all over the world, are exhibited and sold at the World Glassware Hall the museum.
+About 25,000 handmade glassware items, imported directly from countries all over the world, are exhibited and sold at the World Glassware Hall.
 You can even try your hand at glass etching, or glass blowing.

 Next to the Glassware Hall is a local beer brewery and a sweets shop.
 Local Inawashiro beer has received the gold prize in an international beer competition, and can be purchased on site.
 In the sweets shop, you can try a line up of famous local delicacies.